viperML/home-manager-wsl/README.md

 [Home-manager](https://github.com/nix-community/home-manager) module, that lets you build a [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) distribution tarball, which contains:

-- Alpine Linux as a base image
+- Alpine/Ubuntu/Void as a base image
 - Nix single-user installation
 - Your HM config pre-installed and ready to go 🚀